happylishang/happylishang.github.io/_posts/Spoken-English/2025-2-1-new-words.md

 * Stop playing hide and seek with me.
 Just tell me the truth.
 * See where I sit , I sit on the log   Can you move like this  ,yes I can move like that
 * You will fall off the log  \can you hold this rock
+* “The air was hot and steamy.
+The  air is fresh
 *